YOGA TEACHER TRAINING SYDNEY

 Going through the ups and downs of training requires support.
 It’s not all bells and whistles.
 For some teacher training is a cathartic experience, so you want and need the support of the facilitator and a group.
 You’ll get to know Mick and the other facilitators, the teachers and students at the school.
 You become part of a great community.

-COST: 4500$ (excl. gst)
+TRAINING COST: $4600 (excl. gst)

 Please read the Terms and Conditions here.